John Acraman: Other business interests

-In the 1860s he and George Main took up Yardea and Moonaree stations in the Gawler Ranges, and Gum Flat on the west coast.
+In the 1860s, he and George Main took up Yardea and Moonaree stations in the Gawler Ranges, and Gum Flat on the west coast.
 Later they acquired the Wilpena leases on the glowing commendation of McDouall Stuart.
-Around 1876 Moonaree was sold to W. A. Horn, and then Messrs.
+Around 1876, Moonaree was sold to W. A. Horn, and then Messrs.
 Sells, Grant, and Stokes joined the original owners, and formed the combination, afterward known as Main, Sells, & Co., Ltd., one of the largest pastoral firms in South Australia.
 Acraman was a director of the company until the leases expired, and Main, Sells, & Co. retired from pastoral occupation.

 Other interests

-John Acraman was a great sportsman—while a student at Clifton he played senior cricket for Mortimer House School, which was kept by Dr. John E. Bromby, later Canon Bromby, headmaster of Melbourne Grammar School.
+John Acraman was a great sportsman—while a student at Clifton, he played senior cricket for Mortimer House School, which was kept by Dr. John E. Bromby, later Canon Bromby, headmaster of Melbourne Grammar School.

 He had a significant role in the introduction of Australian football into South Australia: he, William Fullarton and Robert Cussen, met with Henry Harrison and Tom Wills, imported the first five (round) balls, and when the original Adelaide Football Club was founded, erected the goalposts and captained one of its two sides (J. B. Spence led the other).
 He served as the club's president, then as the number of clubs grew, transferred to the North Adelaide side and served as a Vice-President.

 He was a Vice-President of the South Australian Cricketing Association, the South Australian Rowing Association, and the South Australian Lacrosse Association.
 He was a regular attendant at cricket and football matches on the Adelaide Oval, and followed the play closely.

-He was on the Board of Governors of the St. Peter's College from 1873 to 1894.
+He was on the Board of Governors of St. Peter's College from 1873 to 1894.

 He inherited his father's taste for art, and was entrusted with the purchase in Europe of valuable works.

 He was one of the oldest members of the Adelaide Club.

 Recognition

-Acraman crater, Lake Acraman and Acraman Creek were named for him.
+Lake Acraman and Acraman Creek were named for him, and the Acraman crater takes its name from Lake Acraman, which forms the central feature of the meteorite impact structure.

 He has been dubbed the "Father of South Australian Football" for his role in introducing the (Victorian) game to the colony, and was in 2002 inducted into the SA Football Hall of Fame.